theastropath/turbot/CONTRIBUTING.md

 After publishing you can view the package at its [pypi.org project page](https://pypi.org/project/turbot/) to see that everything looks good.

+> **Note:** If you want to do this release process automatically there is a
+> *NIX script available in the `scripts` directory to help.
+To use it you will
+> need to have non-interactive `poetry publish` enabled by running:
+> `poetry config pypi-token.pypi "YOUR-PYPI-TOKEN-GOES-HERE"`.

 [black]:            https://github.com/psf/black
 [wiki]:             https://animalcrossing.fandom.com/